DylanMeeus/springboot_jwt_blog/_posts/2016-02-08-how-to-authenticate-on-android-using-social-logins.markdown

 In this article we will go through four popular social login providers and learn how to implement them on Android.
 Read on!

+> TL;DR: [Grab the full code](https://github.com/auth0/blog-android-social-login-sample) for our examples.

 -----

 ## What are Social Logins?
 Have you ever wanted to get rid of that cumbersome step of telling your users to create a user profile?
 Have you ever as a user closed a window or an app due to the tediousness of the sign-up step?
 Then *social login* is for you. *Social login* allows third-party applications to authenticate using the credentials from popular social networks.
 In other words, rather than forcing users to create a new profile, remember a new password and fill-in all the required details, you can just point them to the login screen of your selected provider and, after a successful authentication step, get all the needed details from that provider.
 Easier for users AND easier for developers, a combination rarely seen in software development.

+Social network providers often can provide additional information about users, such as location, interests, and birthday.
+Using social logins you can take advantage of this data, to target personalized, relevant content to users.

 Almost every major social network provides an API to allow application developers to authenticate users using their systems.
 In this article we will focus on the four major social login providers: Google, Facebook, Twitter and Instagram.